A Note on Surgical Eigenstructure Assignment via State Feedback: Main Result on Surgical Assignment

-In this comment, we clarify that a solution to the surgical assignment problem can be obtained, by adapting the classical methods for full eigenstructure assignment developed by Moore et al \cite{b2,b3}, and using them in tandem with a generalization of a partial eigenstructure assignment approach.
-The solution is complete, in the sense that eigenvalues with unspecified eigenvectors can be assigned at will provided that the specified eigenvalues/eigenvectors meet the criteria given in \cite{b2,b3}.
+In this note, the surgical assignment problem is solved by adapting the classical methods for full eigenstructure assignment developed by Moore et al \cite{b2,b3}, and using them in tandem with a generalization of the partial eigenstructure assignment approach given in \cite{b7}.
+The solution is complete, in the sense that only a condition on the specified subset of eigenvectors and generalized eigenvectors is required, while the remaining eigenvalues can be assigned without any limitation.

 Formally, the following system is considered: